 Right there take a right turn and drive a further couple of KMs to reach Surla village temple.
 Take a left turn at the temple, soon you will find a forest dept check post.
 Drive further ahead 200 meters or so, you are at the vantage viewpoint of Surla Falls.
 The Surla village is at about 800-900 meters elevation to sea level.
-Recommend you buy from the local Dhaba’s and try sweet dishes like the Belgaum Kunda, Gokak Karadant and Dharwad Pedha that are famous must try desserts from the Belgaum-Dharwad region of Karnataka.
+Recommend you buy from the local Dhaba’s and try sweet dishes like the Belgaum Kunda, Gokak Karadant, and Dharwad Pedha that are famous must-try desserts from the Belgaum-Dharwad region of Karnataka.

 Belgaum to Surla

-If you are visiting from the waterfalls from Belgaum city, it is about 50 KMs away on the Goa highway.
+If you are visiting the waterfalls from Belgaum city, it is about 50 KMs away on the Goa highway.
 5 KMs after Kankumbi you have to take a left turn at the Excise toll gate.

 Trek to Surla Waterfalls

-We learned that the Delta Ecohuts resort located on the state highway where you take a diversion to the Surla village conducts treks to the top and bottom of this beautiful waterfalls post the monsoon season.
+We learned that the Delta Ecohuts resort located on the state highway where you take a diversion to the Surla village conducts treks to the top and bottom of these beautiful waterfalls post the monsoon season.
 There are also several organized treks conducted from Goa.
-Nevertheless take only well planned/organized treks.
-Remember it is Mhadei Wildlife Sanctuary forest area and leeches to monkeys to wild animals may be encountered on the way.
+Nevertheless, take only well planned/organized treks.
+Remember it is the Mhadei Wildlife Sanctuary forest area and leeches to monkeys to wild animals may be encountered on the way.
 The rocky area may be slippery and a fall on the rocks can break your bones.

 Read about more wildlife sanctuary’s of Goa: Cotigao Wildlife Sanctuary, Goa – A Walker’s Paradise.